La Voix (drag queen)

-La Voix (born 17 April 1980) is the stage name of Christopher Dennis, a British drag performer and singer best known for competing on Britain's Got Talent and Queen of the Universe, as well as serving as a mentor on Queens for the Night and being runner-up on the sixth series of RuPaul's Drag Race UK.
+La Voix (born 17 April 1980) is the stage name of Christopher Dennis, a British drag performer and singer best known for competing on Britain's Got Talent and Queen of the Universe, as well as serving as a mentor on Queens for the Night, being runner-up on the sixth series of RuPaul's Drag Race UK. and competing on Strictly Come Dancing 2025 with Aljaž Škorjanec.

 Early life and education

+Dennis grew up in Stockton-on-Tees.
+His parents were both nurses, and he grew up in a care home where they later worked.
+He attended Butts Lane Primary School and later Egglescliffe School.

+Dennis has described his first performance in drag as taking place at a primary school talent show, where he dressed as Karen Carpenter and lip-synced to "Top of the World".
+He recalled that the positive reaction from the audience encouraged his interest in entertaining and performing.
+His father later recalled that Dennis had been regularly performing from around the age of 15.

-Dennis grew up in Stockton-on-Tees where his parents (Richard & Lynne) ran a care home and he attended Egglescliffe School.
-He moved to London at 18 to attend Brunel University of London where he studied drama before going on to train in musical theatre at Urdang Academy.
+At 17, Dennis joined the National Youth Theatre.
+He moved to London at 18 to pursue a career in performance, studying drama at Brunel University of London before training in musical theatre at the Urdang Academy.